ChefData/pinterest-data-pipeline545/README.md

 # Pinterest Data Pipeline Project

 Pinterest is a visual discovery platform and social commerce network.
 Building on AWS storage and compute solutions, Pinterest uses sophisticated machine learning engines to deliver personalised content to its users.
-Pinterest hosts billions of images for over 450 million users to explore, save, and share as “Pins” to personalised digital inspiration boards.
+Pinterest hosts billions of images for over 450 million users to explore, save, and share as Pins to personalised digital inspiration boards.

 Pinterest’s services run on the Amazon Web Services (AWS) Cloud, where Pinterest can scale processing, storage, and analysis of its rapidly increasing data.
 Amazon Web Services (AWS) is a comprehensive cloud computing platform provided by Amazon.
 It offers various services, including computing power, storage, databases, machine learning, analytics, content delivery, Internet of Things (IoT), and security.